theQRL/documentation/docs/Use/Tools/multisig/multisig.md

 There are a few nuances with multi-signature addresses that are good to know.

 - There is a limit of 100 addresses allowed to be signatories in a multisig address
-- There is no way to "backup" the multi-sig address, there is no private key associated to this address
+- There is no way to "backup" the multisig address, there is no private key associated to this address
   - Each address that is authorized must be backed up independently by the user
   - The **Only** way to spend funds deposited to a multisig address is by reaching the set vote threshold through a spend proposal
-- A multisig address cannot be a signatory to an additional multisig address (nested multi-sig addresses) as there is no private key associated to a multisig address
+- A multisig address cannot be a signatory to an additional multisig address (nested multisig addresses) as there is no private key associated to a multisig address
 - Each signatory must use OTS keys for initiating a spend proposal as well as any votes on the proposal.
+- Votes may be changed up until the threshold has been reached with Approval votes or the block experation is reached.
+Once this threshold is met the funds are transfered.

 ## Definitions